kk-engineer/itkaran/README.md

 # Resume Kumar Karan
-This is my professional profile page.
+This is my professional profile page - https://resume.itkaran.in.